Pam Ann: Other appearances

 In 2009 she hosted Australia’s live broadcast of Mardi Gras 2009, airing in over 2 million households.
+In addition to her Australian citizenship, she obtained British citizenship by descent via her mother who is a native of Cheshire, and became a naturalized U.S. citizen in 2022.

 Characters

 Caroline Reid has developed a world of characters who have also become cult status.
 PAM Ann's Global Alliance: